Self-storage Financing: What It Is & How It Works

 - Daily operating expenses, such as rent, salaries, and employee benefits

 Self-storage units needing maintenance can be funded under this loan purpose category.
-Renovations can be an easy item to overlook when maintaining a property but are an important part of ensuring the safety and security of your customer’s belongings.
-They can also help attract and keep customers by improving its curb appeal.
+Renovations can be an easy item to overlook when maintaining a property, but they are an important part of ensuring the safety and security of your customer’s belongings.
+They can also help attract and keep customers by improving your property’s curb appeal.

 Two common types of renovations done for self-storage units are:

-- Replacement of rolling doors: The constant opening and closing of a storage unit’s doors can cause it to wear down and eventually fail, which can result in safety and security issues.
+- Replacement of rolling doors: The constant opening and closing of a storage unit’s doors can cause them to wear down and eventually fail, resulting in safety and security issues.
 This is often one of the largest expenses associated with maintaining a self-storage facility.

 - Reconfiguration of storage units: One of the most common items to change here is the size of individual storage units, which can often come as the result of changes in customer demand.